Help us improve in just 2 minutes—share your thoughts in our reader survey.

 While Wisconsin Supreme Court elections are officially nonpartisan, justices and candidates are considered to be liberal or conservative.
 The court’s 15-year conservative majority tightened in three elections preceding Bradley's announcement.
 The 2019 election resulted in conservatives gaining a 5-2 majority, and the 2020 election resulted in a 4-3 conservative majority.
 In the 2023 election, Janet Claire Protasiewicz defeated Daniel Kelly 55.4% to 44.4%, resulting in liberals gaining a 4-3 majority on the court.

-Bradley is part of the court’s liberal majority, and her retirement creates an opportunity in the 2025 election for conservatives to regain a 4-3 majority or for liberals to hold their majority.
+Bradley was part of the court’s liberal majority, and her retirement created an opportunity in the 2025 election for conservatives to regain a 4-3 majority or for liberals to hold their majority.
 Conservatives will defend seats in 2026 and 2027, meaning if they do not win a majority in 2025, the next opportunity they have to do so would be the 2028 election.

 See also